 Coca-Cola always engages directly with their customers and creates campaigns around emotions and what people truly care about.
-One such example is Coca-Cola’s #VerdaderoAmigo ad campaign that celebrates friendship, unity, and team building.
-They launched this campaign as a fight against cyberbullying and the cruelty, loneliness, and isolation it brings along.
+One example is Coca-Cola’s #VerdaderoAmigo ad campaign, which celebrates friendship, unity, and team building.
+They launched this campaign to fight against cyberbullying and the cruelty, loneliness, and isolation it brings.

 They redesigned their iconic ribbon with a fist bump symbol to showcase their idea.

 This campaign to highlight “true friendship” was supported by three films that stood against social cruelty.
-It urged teenagers to identify and value true friendships and stay away from cruelty.
+It urged teenagers to identify and value true friendships and avoid cruelty.

 Coca-Cola’s digital marketing strategies

-Coca-Cola’s social media strategies focus on engaging directly with their customers and establishing relationships.
-We will discuss the different ways Coca-Cola made use of different social media platforms to grab a majority over their competitors.
+Coca-Cola’s social media strategies focus on engaging directly with its customers and establishing relationships.
+We will discuss how Coca-Cola used different social media platforms to grab a majority over its competitors.
 Let’s look at an overview of how they are performing on different social media platforms:

 Coca-Cola’s Instagram Marketing Strategies

-Coca-Cola is a globally recognized brand, and its Instagram page has 119k fans, which is not surprising given the brand’s size and popularity.
+Coca-Cola is a globally recognized brand, and its Instagram page has 141k fans, which is not surprising given its size and popularity.
 They have a separate page for Coca-Cola India.
 They put up posts approximately once a day and have very low engagement.
-Because Coca-Cola doesn’t have its stores, its social media marketing strategy isn’t centered on bringing people to its stores or an e-commerce platform; rather, it’s all about maintaining brand image and growing awareness of its advertising campaigns compared to other companies.
+Because Coca-Cola doesn’t have its stores, its social media marketing strategy isn’t centred on bringing people to its stores or an e-commerce platform; rather, it’s all about maintaining brand image and growing awareness of its advertising campaigns compared to other companies.

 They have recently posted content with Kriti Sanon, a popular Bollywood actress.
 By collaborating with a Bollywood actress to reach out to Indians, they’re selling a product less consumed than its other products, Coke Zero.